 - Use lisinopril with caution in the ELDERLY; they may be more sensitive to its effects.

-- Lisinopril should be used with extreme caution in CHILDREN younger than 6 years old; safety and effectiveness in these children have not been confirmed.
+- Lisinopril should not be used in CHILDREN younger than 6 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY AND BREAST-FEEDING: Lisinopril may cause birth defects or fetal death if you take it while you are pregnant.
 If you think you may be pregnant, contact your doctor right away.
-It is not known if lisinopril is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking lisinopril.

 Possible side effects of lisinopril:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: